 He also happens to be the son of Kate Jones, reunited after a 25-year separation.
 His expertise in setting up shows and being an all-around roadie has come in handy in helping Kate to redesign her new booth and to assist at her exhibits in art shows when he is not on the road at Commodore gigs.
-His quick grasp of the puzzle concepts and skill at explaining them makes him a great asset with visitors to the booth.
+His natural showmanship, his quick grasp of the puzzle concepts and skill at explaining them make him a great asset with visitors to the booth.

 As time has become available between music gigs, Eric spends more of it getting more deeply involved in the gamepuzzles adventure, helping not only at shows and at the Maryland Renaissance Festival but also in the laser shop, the wood shop, and with developing video clips about the various puzzles (a project under construction).

 Eric has an amazing capacity for original thinking, philosophy, technical savvy and awesome street smarts gained from a stint in the military and from having lived in Mexico, Germany, Sweden, the Netherlands and being in the high-tension creative atmosphere of the music business.
 On the side he's a free-lance entertainment manager for nightclubs and festivals.
 He knows how to fix and solve anything.
 You'd want him along in any emergency.